Belgium–Philippines relations

 Belgium–Philippines relations refers to the bilateral relations between Belgium and the Philippines.
 Belgium has an embassy in Manila and the Philippines has an embassy in Brussels.

 History

 Connections between Belgium and the Philippines can be traced back in the Colonial era during the reign of Leopold II of Belgium.
-Leopold II who just ascended the Belgian throne in 1865 lobbied Queen Isabella II of Spain to cede the Philippines, Spain's sole colony in the Far East, to Belgium in his search to acquire a colony for his country.
+In 1875, Leopold proposed to purchase the Spanish colony of the Philippines, their sole colony in the Far East, but his offer was declined.

 Formal diplomatic relations between Belgium and the Philippines was established on July 4, 1946.